 event was hosted by Govenor and First Lady Bobby

-recognized at the Smithsonian National Museum of the American Indians, in a
+at the Smithsonian National Museum of the American Indians, in a special

-American Athletes in the Olympics" which featured Jim Thorpe along with
+Athletes in the Olympics" which featured Jim Thorpe along with other

 In 2012 Hatch was

 honored to be among 39 individuals featured in the book, Louisiana